-Basic, applied, and policy-oriented disciplinary and interdisciplinary research, as well as policy-relevant reviews of literature and practice, are all necessary for this research agenda.
+Basic, applied, and policy-oriented disciplinary, interdisciplinary and transdisciplinary research, as well as policy-relevant reviews of literature and practice, are all necessary for this research agenda.
+An essential aspect in all fields is understanding the uncertainty (also of own results) and how to communicate it.